 Refugee or Asylum Status

 If you hold refugee or asylum status and traveled abroad without a Refugee Travel Document or claim that your travel document was lost, stolen, expired, damaged, destroyed, or mutilated, only a USCIS office overseas has discretion to accept your application for a boarding or travel letter to return to United States.
-Please contact the USCIS office in Athens which has jurisdiction over USCIS matters in Albania.
+Please contact the USCIS office in Rome which has jurisdiction over USCIS matters in Albania.